UnconnectedBedna/shrink-backup/README.md

 - parted
 - e2fsck
 - truncate
-- mkfs.ext4
+- mkfs.ext4/f2fs/btrfs (depends on fileystem used)
 - rsync
-- gdisk (sgdisk is needed if the partition table is GPT, the script will inform you)
+- gdisk (sgdisk is only required if the partition table is GPT, the script will inform you)

 <hr>